 Farmers

-- Subsidized access to high-end agri-drones
+- Subsidized access to high-end spraying drones

 - Reduced costs for field monitoring and spraying